csukuangfj/rfcs/RFC0003-sparse-roadmap/README.md

-Contiguous arrays are strided arrays that values are stored linearly in memory with no caps, that is, the span of memory for storing all values of a contiguous array has a lenght equal to the number of all array elements (multiplied by the storage size of a single element).
+Contiguous arrays are strided arrays that values are stored linearly in memory with no caps, that is, the span of memory for storing all values of a contiguous array has a length equal to the number of all array elements (multiplied by the storage size of a single element).

 Given the dimensionality